CSCMe/EuropaWarAnalyzer/README.md

 * When the player country has fought no wars then it's name will be a TAG even if localisation is used.

-* The analyzer will only show country names and flags for vanilla countries.
+* The analyzer will only show country names and flags for vanilla countries that have participated in at least 1 war.

+* Colonial Nations that don't exist anymore won't have a localised name
 ## Tools
 * Java 8
 * JavaFX